physicalist/ncbs-moose/packaging/windows/nsis-package/Payload/Docs/README.txt

 http://moose.ncbs.res.in
 http://moose.sourceforge.net

-Please look at the RELEASE_NOTES for updates and changes compared to the first release.
+Please look at the RELEASE_NOTES for updates and changes compared to the last release.
 The earlier release notes are in the DOCS directory.